 We also may collect personal information about candidates through other sources such as LinkedIn, job board websites, online CV libraries, personnel recommendations and referrals, hiring platforms and through the use of business development tools.

-We are committed to protecting your privacy, and will only use your personal information in accordance with applicable data protection legislation, including the Data Protection Act 1998 and (once applicable) the General Data Protection Regulation and the UK implementing legislation.
+We are committed to protecting your privacy, and will only use your personal information in accordance with applicable data protection legislation, including the General Data Protection Regulation, the UK Data Protection Act 2018.
 Most commonly, we will use your personal information in the following circumstances:

 c) where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
 These legitimate interests are to formulate and manage our relationship with you as a potential or active candidate, determine our respective rights and obligations and to properly conduct our business.